PhilipLGQ/data_story/index.md

 **Topic of 2019**

+_(In 2019, we haven't found any new topics from the quotations, but there seems to be an enduring interest in "bitcoin" and "ethereum", which makes us curious about the content of Bitcoin/Ethereumn related quotes.)_

 ```diff
 Topic 0 is about bitcoin, to be more specific, its market aspects, such as the price and value of Bitcoin.
 ```